- You can’t “block” someone on Tinder, but unmatching from them works the same way.

 4. In the top right corner of the screen, tap the shield icon.

-5. In the pop-up menu labeled “Safety Toolkit,” tap “Unmatch” disconnect your profiles and block the Tinder user from seeing your profile or contacting you.
+5. In the pop-up menu labelled “Safety Toolkit,” tap “Unmatch” disconnect your profiles and block the Tinder user from seeing your profile or contacting you.

 6. Tap “yes, unmatch” in the second pop-up to confirm your action.